The purpose of this article is to help you determine which type of life insurance policy best fits your needs.

 Fact #4: Whole life insurance has more guarantees than any other type of life insurance.
 Your premium is guaranteed, although it could go down.
 The death benefit is guaranteed, although it can go up, if your policy is properly designed.
 Even the growth of your cash value over time is guaranteed.
 But it could grow faster if your policy pays dividends (see next paragraph) and your policy is properly designed.

 Fact #5: A dividend-paying life insurance policy has the potential of paying you dividends.
-Dividends are not guaranteed, but some life insurance companies (including those preferred by Bank On Yourself Authorized Advisors) have paid dividends every year for well over a century.
+Dividends are not guaranteed, but some life insurance companies (including those preferred by Bank On Yourself Professionals) have paid dividends every year for well over a century.

 Question 5: How important to you is the predictability of your life insurance policy?